wangronglu/statcomp/README.md

 # statcomp
-Course website for the undergraduate course
+Course website for the undergraduate course.